About EMMA

 Who We Are

-Founded by Teatown Lake Reservation in 2013, EMMA currently consists of 14 member organizations dedicated to research, education, ecological and environmental science and conservation of the natural areas that make up their preserves.
+Founded by Teatown Lake Reservation in 2013, EMMA currently consists of nine member organizations dedicated to research, education, ecological and environmental science and conservation of the natural areas that make up their preserves.
 All member organizations have similar missions, but each has autonomous governance and oversight.
 EMMA is part of a larger program for each organization represented in the EMMA network.

 Each member organization is located at a site that is a large landholding, part or all of which is maintained as uninhabited forests or fields.
 The EMMA sites represent a wide range of management strategies for differing landscape and vegetation types.